hwanglab/rnaseq_workshop/07_deseq2_visualization.md

 * Load log2(TPM2) file
 * Generate a heatmap from a log2(TPM2) counts only reported in the refined DESeq2 output table.

-Let us run the R script to generate all table and fiugres for DE analysis
+Let us run the R script to generate all table and figures for DE analysis
 ```bash
 Rscript ./runDESeq2FromFeatureCount2.r
 ```
 Check files in the output directory, `expr_output`
+You may need download these image files to your Windows laptop to view.

 ### Task 1
 We prepare another read count matrix file for you.